mikecroucher/nearest_correlation/ReadMe.md

 ```

-Here's an example using the `weights` parameter. `weights` is a vector defining a diagonal weight matrix diag(W).
+Here's an example using the `weights` parameter. `weights` is a vector defining a diagonal weight matrix diag(W):.
 ```python
 In [1]: from nearest_correlation import nearcorr